 The old saying “high-risk, high-reward” seems to apply to PennantPark.
 It certainly has an attractive dividend yield on paper, but there is more risk to the payout than meets the eye.

-If everything goes according to plan, the stock could generate double-digit total returns on an annual basis from the yield alone.
-There is a possibility PennantPark’s net investment income will continue to grow, but rates are a headwind right now.
+If everything goes according to plan, the stock could generate nearly double-digit total returns on an annual basis from the yield alone.
 Higher interest rates would be a positive catalyst, but rates are likely to remain low for the foreseeable future.

 There is an elevated level of risk for the company.
 If PennantPark does not grow investment income, it could be forced to reduce the dividend at some point in the future.

 As a result, investors should tread carefully.
-Only investors with a higher risk tolerance should consider buying PennantPark despite the discount to net asset value and very high yield.
+Only investors with a higher risk tolerance should consider buying PennantPark despite the very high yield.